robertchase/ergaleia/docs/config.md

 #### definition statement

-A definition statement is a blank-delimited sequence of tokens that contains elements that would normally be passed to the `_define` method.
+A definition statement is a blank-delimited sequence of tokens that contain elements that would normally be passed to the `_define` method.
 For instance, the following call to define:
 ```
 c._define('foo', value=10, validator=int, env='FOO')
 ```
-can be expressed with one of these definition statements:
+can be expressed with one of these equivalent definition statements:
 ```
 'foo' value=10 validator=int env='FOO'